kynomatix/Gemlaunch_fun/replit.md

 # System Architecture

 ## Frontend Architecture
-The application utilizes a server-side rendered approach with Flask and Jinja2 templating.
-It features a custom CSS framework using modern design patterns (CSS Grid, Flexbox, animations), vanilla JavaScript for interactivity, and a particles.js integration for visual enhancements.
-The documentation system is a GitBook-style tabbed interface.
-The design emphasizes responsiveness and mobile-first principles.
+The application uses a server-side rendered approach with Flask and Jinja2, featuring a custom CSS framework (CSS Grid, Flexbox, animations) and vanilla JavaScript for interactivity.
+It includes a particles.js integration and a GitBook-style tabbed documentation system.
+The design is responsive and mobile-first.

 ## Backend Architecture
-The backend is built with Flask, following a minimal application structure.
-It uses a simple route-based architecture, environment-based configuration for session management, and Python's built-in logging.
-A comprehensive achievement system is implemented with real database tracking, evaluating user activities (e.g., chat messages, poll participation, token creation, trades, holdings) and automatically awarding achievements and GEM points.
-Secure API endpoints are implemented for features like message deletion with proper ownership validation and XSS protection is applied across the chat system and UI.
+Built with Flask, the backend follows a minimal, route-based architecture with environment-based configuration and Python logging.
+It includes a comprehensive achievement system tracking user activities, secure API endpoints, and XSS protection.

 ### Interactive Gemmy Chat
-Gemmy's AI responses are fully interactive - when Gemmy provides token suggestions, each individual option becomes clickable with a visual indicator (left border that highlights on hover).
-Clicking a suggestion automatically fills the token creation form with the extracted name, symbol, and description.
-The system intelligently parses each option to extract these details and populates the appropriate fields based on whether Simple or Advanced mode is active.
-Visual feedback confirms successful form filling.
+Gemmy's AI token suggestions are interactive; clicking an option auto-fills the token creation form with extracted name, symbol, and description, adapting to Simple or Advanced mode.

 ### Gemmy Zeroday Memification Engine
-The platform features an advanced AI-powered trend discovery system with three operational modes:
-- **Creative Mode**: Traditional AI brainstorming for custom token ideas
-- **Trending Memes Mode**: Multi-source cultural trend detection that finds NEW memes BEFORE they become coins:
-  - **Know Your Meme**: Trending/new memes (pre-coin cultural moments)
-  - **4chan culture boards** (/pol/, /tv/, /b/): Emerging mascots, catchphrases, and viral moments
-  - **4chan /biz/** (legacy): Late-stage coin discussions
-  - **Reddit CryptoMoonShots** (legacy): Community validation
-  - AI-scored using 7 crypto-adoptability criteria: viral potential, cultural timing, community signal, crypto-native elements, mascot strength, moggability, cringe factor
-- **Kaspa Tech Mode**: Memification of Kaspa-native technical concepts (GHOSTDAG, DAGKnight, BlockDAG, 10 BPS, phantom blocks)

-Technical implementation uses advanced AI via OpenRouter API with auto-failover across multiple providers (Groq, Together.ai, Cerebras) for maximum reliability. **Parallel processing** scores up to 20 trends simultaneously using ThreadPoolExecutor, reducing analysis time from 60-80 seconds to 6-8 seconds.
-Source-aware fallback scoring ensures KnowYourMeme and culture board entries rank properly even without AI.
-A 12-hour rolling cache window stored in PostgreSQL optimizes costs (~$0.20/day maximum).
-On-demand scraping triggers when cache expires, with automatic cleanup of old entries after 24 hours.
-The system captures memes at their source (culture boards) before they become mainstream coins, providing true zero-day advantage.
+An AI-powered trend discovery system operates in three modes: Creative, Trending Memes (multi-source cultural trend detection from platforms like Know Your Meme, 4chan, Reddit CryptoMoonShots, scored by crypto-adoptability criteria), and Kaspa Tech (memification of Kaspa-native concepts).
+Technical implementation uses OpenRouter API with auto-failover, parallel processing for rapid analysis (6-8 seconds), source-aware fallback scoring, and a 12-hour rolling PostgreSQL cache.

 ### AI Token Image Generation
-The platform features AI-powered token image generation with a two-stage pipeline:
-- **Stage 1: Prompt Enhancement** - Uses OpenRouter Llama 3.1 70B to transform basic token information (name, symbol, description) into detailed image prompts with Kaspa-specific styling guidelines (teal/turquoise themes, simple illustrative art, minimalist design, thumbnail-optimized)
-- **Stage 2: Image Generation** - Uses Replicate FLUX.1 Schnell to generate 1024x1024 WebP images in ~1 second at $0.003 per image
-- **User Flow**: Users click "Generate with AI" button in token creation form, view generated image preview, and can regenerate or use the image for their token
-- **Technical Implementation**: Flask API endpoint at `/api/generate-token-image`, Python service module `services/image_generator.py`, JSON validation and comprehensive error handling, loading state with estimated 10-30 second generation time
+A two-stage AI pipeline generates token images.
+Stage 1 uses OpenRouter Llama 3.1 70B for prompt enhancement with Kaspa-specific styling.
+Stage 2 uses Replicate FLUX.1 Schnell to generate 1024x1024 WebP images.
+Users can generate, preview, and regenerate images within the token creation form via a Flask API endpoint.

 ### PRO Token Airdrop System
-PRO tokens feature a comprehensive airdrop management system with vesting schedules and multiple distribution strategies:
-- **Vesting Schedule**: Airdrop allocations unlock at 5% per day (20-day full unlock period) to prevent token dumps and ensure gradual community distribution
-- **Availability Tracking**: Real-time calculation of available tokens based on days since token creation, unlocked percentage, and previously distributed amounts
-- **Distribution Types**:
-  - **Random Raffle**: Random selection from eligible participants with configurable winner count
-  - **Top Contributors**: Rewards based on leaderboard rankings and GEM points
-  - **Active Chatters**: Distribution to users active in token chat within specified timeframe
-  - **Token Holders**: Rewards for users holding minimum token balance
-  - **Early Supporters**: Recognition for first X token holders
-- **Database Schema**: `Airdrop` table tracks campaigns (type, amount, parameters, status, tx_hash), `AirdropRecipient` table tracks individual allocations with claim status
-- **API Endpoints**:
-  - `/api/token/<contract_address>/airdrop/available` - GET availability based on vesting
-  - `/api/token/<contract_address>/airdrop/create` - POST to create new airdrop campaign
-- **Smart Modal UI**: Dynamic input fields based on selected airdrop type, percentage quick-select buttons (25%/50%/75%/MAX), prominent availability display showing unlocked tokens and distribution progress
+Features a comprehensive airdrop management system with a 5% per day vesting schedule (20-day full unlock).
+Supports various distribution types: Random Raffle, Top Contributors, Active Chatters, Token Holders, and Early Supporters.
+It includes a database schema for campaigns and recipients, with API endpoints for availability and creation, and a dynamic modal UI.

 ### Token-Specific Community Points System
-Each PRO token features its own community points system to reward and gamify user engagement:
+Each PRO token has its own community points system to reward engagement.
+The `TokenEngagement` model tracks per-user, per-token metrics (points, messages, trades, polls, holdings).
+Points are distributed for chat, trading, poll, and spotlight activities, configurable by token creators.
+Integrates with token-specific leaderboards and will gate future features.
-- **TokenEngagement Model**: Tracks per-user, per-token engagement metrics including community points, messages sent, trades count, trading volume, polls created/voted, spotlight messages, and current holdings
-- **Engagement Activities**:
-  - Chat participation (messages, reactions)
-  - Trading activity (buy/sell transactions, volume)
-  - Poll engagement (creating, voting)
-  - Spotlight messages (premium visibility)
-  - Token holding duration and balance
-- **Points Distribution**: Token creators can configure point rewards for different activities, creating unique incentive structures for their communities
-- **Leaderboard Integration**: Token-specific leaderboards rank users by community points within each token's ecosystem
-- **Database Method**: `TokenEngagement.get_or_create(user_id, token_id)` - automatic engagement record creation, `add_community_points(points, activity_type)` - award points for activities
-- **Future Integration**: Community points will gate access to exclusive features (priority airdrops, governance voting, special chat permissions, early access to token features)

 ### Multi-Wallet Linking System
-Users can securely link multiple wallets to their primary account to aggregate points and achievements across different wallets while preventing unauthorized wallet claims:
-- **Security Model**: Challenge-response authentication with cryptographic signature verification to prove wallet ownership
+Users can link multiple wallets to their primary account using a secure challenge-response authentication with cryptographic signature verification.
+The system prevents whale wallet theft, replay attacks, and cross-profile hijacking, and provides a clear user experience for managing linked wallets.

-- **Workflow**:
-  1. User enters wallet address and label on profile page
-  2. Backend generates unique nonce and challenge message with 10-minute expiration
-  3. User switches to target wallet in browser extension
-  4. User signs challenge message containing: wallet address, primary wallet, nonce, and expiration
-  5. Backend verifies signature, ensures nonce is fresh and unused, then links wallet
-- **Database Schema**:
-  - `LinkedWallet` table: user_id (FK), wallet_address (UNIQUE), wallet_label, signature_payload, last_verified_at, status, timestamps
-  - `WalletVerificationChallenge` table: user_id (FK), wallet_address, nonce (UNIQUE), challenge_message, expires_at, used (boolean), created_at
-- **API Endpoints**:
-  - `POST /api/wallet/request-link` - Generate verification challenge for new wallet
-  - `POST /api/wallet/verify-link` - Verify signature and link wallet to profile
-  - `GET /api/wallet/linked` - List all verified linked wallets
-  - `DELETE /api/wallet/unlink/<address>` - Revoke linked wallet (sets status='revoked')
-- **Security Features**:
-  - Prevents whale wallet theft (must own wallet to sign)
-  - Prevents replay attacks (single-use nonces with expiration)
-  - Prevents cross-profile hijacking (signature includes primary wallet address)
-  - Database-level unique constraint prevents same wallet being added to multiple profiles
-  - Audit trail via signature_payload storage for compliance
-- **User Experience**: Profile page displays primary wallet and all verified linked wallets with labels, verification dates, and management controls (edit label, copy address, unlink)
+### Claim Ownership System
+Allows users to prove ownership and merge accounts if they attempt to link a wallet already primary for another account.
+A merge strategy consolidates data into the claimant's account, archiving the legacy account.
+This process involves a challenge-response verification, an account merge service handling data transfer (achievements, engagements, linked wallets, activity records), and robust security features like rate limiting and audit logging.

 ### Wallet Connection System
-The platform features a modal-based wallet connection system supporting multiple wallet providers:
-- **Supported Wallets**: Kastle (native Kaspa), KasWare (Kaspa extension), MetaMask (EVM/Kasplex zkEVM)
-- **UI Architecture**: Top-left wallet button shows connection status, opens modal popup for wallet selection (no full-page redirects)
-- **Session Management**: Challenge-response authentication with cryptographic signature verification, session.clear() before new auth to prevent stale session bugs
-- **WalletManager Module** (`static/js/wallet_manager.js`): Provider abstraction layer with normalized {address, wallet_type} returns, session polling, and event hooks for connect/disconnect/switch
-- **MetaMask Account Switching**:
-  - Uses `wallet_requestPermissions` to force MetaMask account selector, preventing cached account issues
-  - `accountsChanged` event listener detects when user switches accounts in MetaMask
-  - Auto-disconnect on account change with optional immediate reconnection via confirm dialog
-  - Comprehensive console logging with [WalletManager] prefix for debugging
-- **Context Processor**: `current_user` injected into all templates via Flask context processor for conditional UI rendering
-- **Conditional Access**: Marketplace, token pages, and leaderboard accessible without wallet; Create Token, Dashboard, Profile require connection (sidebar links hidden when disconnected)
-- **API Endpoints**:
-  - `POST /api/auth/nonce` - Generate authentication challenge
-  - `POST /api/auth/verify` - Verify signature and create session
-  - `GET /api/auth/session` - Check session status
-  - `POST /api/disconnect-wallet` - Clear session and disconnect
-- **Modal Component**: `templates/app/partials/wallet_modal.html` with three wallet options, disconnect button when connected, status messaging, and rectangular button design (border-radius: 10px)
+A modal-based system supports Kastle, KasWare, and MetaMask.
+It uses challenge-response authentication, `WalletManager` module for provider abstraction, and handles MetaMask account switching with auto-disconnect on change.
+API endpoints manage nonce generation, verification, session status, and disconnection.
+UI conditionally renders access based on wallet connection status.

 ## Design Patterns
-The architecture adheres to an MVC pattern, separating templates (views), Flask routes (controllers), and future models.
-Static assets are organized for efficiency, and a component-based CSS approach ensures modularity and reusability.
+Adheres to an MVC pattern, separating templates (views), Flask routes (controllers), and models.
+Utilizes efficient static asset organization and a component-based CSS approach.

 ## Performance Optimizations
-Hardware-accelerated CSS animations, efficient asset organization for caching, and JavaScript-enhanced smooth scrolling contribute to performance.
+Includes hardware-accelerated CSS animations, efficient asset caching, and JavaScript-enhanced smooth scrolling.

 # External Dependencies